-- Controlling and cost management
+- in controlling and cost management,

-- Project management
+- in management consulting,

-- Founder or successor of a company
+- as founder or successor of a company.

 - Abitur exam / vocational baccalaureate diploma or another equivalent qualification (master craftsman)